Taking Wings to the North

 I couldn't resist posing for a photo under the studio's towering Superman sign.
 I pulled open my shirt to reveal my maple leaf T-shirt and assumed a heroic Captain Canuck pose.
 My hopes of being signed as a stand-in for Christopher Reeve never materialized : )

 This gigantic studio burned down soon after -- but was rebuilt -- even bigger and better.
 We had a great time prowling around the Pinewood backlot and finding many of the props used for the just-completed James Bond film, including the mock-up shell of his amphibious Lotus Espri.
 For this Bond film, The Spy Who Loved Me, a giant 007 soundstage had been built to replicate the inside of a tanker, the Liparus Tanker set, at a cost of $1.8 million.
 Also impressive was the mammoth water tank that stored 4.5 million litres.
+The Lotis was thrown out with a pile of other props.
+It was later retrieved from the "scrap heap" and was bought by Elon Musk for a million dollars.

 Another highlight was touring the Avengers offices and grounds -- locations where Patrick McNee and Diana Rigg had spent so much film time playing John Steed and Emma Peel.